 Momma Bird/Baby Bird

 I love bird art and am a sucker for the momma/baby theme for Mother's Day cards.
 Larissa at mmmcraft has created a template for these two sets of birds.
 She also includes excellent instructions, making it very straightforward to put these together.
-You can customize the colors and other card details (i.e. add a message and/or embellishments) any way that you like.
+You can customize the colors and other card details (i.e., add a message and/or embellishments) any way that you like.

 Mother's Day Bouquet

-I know that I've already included a couple different flower options so you probably already have a lot of inspiration in that area, but I'm putting in one more.
+I know that I've already included a couple of different flower options so you probably already have a lot of inspiration in that area, but I'm putting in one more.
 Martha Stewart makes it about as easy as it gets by utilizing a handful of different flower punches.
 Who else loves their paper punches?
-Alternatively, if have a mix of stamps and punches, create a more textured card with a combination of both.
+Alternatively, if you have a mix of stamps and punches, you can create a more textured card with a combination of both.

 Does your mom love cupcakes?
 Make a card with a cupcake on it to accompany the real treat.
 If baking isn't your thing or you're mailing your card, this delicious paper cupcake from Disney Family will have to suffice.
 This post comes with a template.
 Have fun creating the flavor of your choice.

-Mother's Day Card with SRM Stickers
+Mother's Day Card With SRM Stickers